-Park 564 “Big Marsh” is a 280.13 acre property on the southeast side of Chicago in the area commonly known as the Calumet Area Reserve.
+Park 564 “Big Marsh” is a 280.13 acre property in the South Deering Community Area on the southeast side of Chicago in the area commonly known as the Calumet Area Reserve.
 Once an active industrial property, the site was acquired by the Park District in 2011 and opened as a new public park in 2016.
 The vision of Big Marsh is to provide a new type of recreation in Chicago that marries habitat restoration with public use.
 Roughly 45 acres are developed for eco-recreation opportunities including hiking, adventure courses, and off-road biking.
 The eco-recreation elements are located primarily on existing slag fields where plants have a hard time growing and good habitat creation is unlikely.
 Other acreage is reserved for more passive recreation including bird-watching and nature walking.
 All acreage is being developed to protect or further enhance the overall natural habitat of the park property including sensitivity to flora, fauna, and wetlands.

-Ford Calumet Environmental Center
+- Ford Calumet Environmental Center (FCEC)

 Once the site of a waste and slag dumping ground from surrounding industrial operations since the late 1800s, the City of Chicago and the Chicago Park District teamed up in early 2000s to restore this area to a healthy habitat and eco-recreation park.
 The Chicago Park District acquired the site in 2011 and began the park planning, environmental assessment, and community input process.
 A Framework Plan for the park was completed in 2014.
 Design for the bike park feature in the southwest section of the park began in 2014 and the bike park opened in 2016.
 The northwest section of the park also opened to the public in 2016 with a new walking trail and parking lot.
-Big Marsh will be the site for the future Ford Calumet Environmental Center, expected to open in 2018.
+Big Marsh will be the site for the future Ford Calumet Environmental Center.